 Benefits: An appointment is necessary to ensure that our Benefits Adviser is available.
 Appointments can often last 2-3 hours, and are very thorough, so unfortunately it is not possible to see clients who have not booked in advance.

 Our appointments are all private and confidential, so unfortunately we cannot allow members of the public to look around the centre while assessments are taking place.
 If the Occupational Therapist is not here, then the doors to the assessment rooms are kept locked, to prevent any accidents/injuries which could be caused by people trying items which are unsuitable for their needs.
+We do hold an Open Day every summer however, so keep an eye out for details on our website/social media.

 Equipment: Having this information allows our Occupational Therapist to prepare for the assessment beforehand, and give the most accurate advice during the appointment.
 If you do not feel comfortable telling reception then please just say, and we will arrange for our OT to phone you to discuss it privately.